How to save money on holidays, including cheap flights, cruises, hotels, foreign currency, tourist taxes and more

 A holiday should be the highlight of your year, yet planning one can be stressful and expensive.
 This guide is all about untangling that confusion, avoiding rip-offs and stretching your budget as far as it can possibly go.

 If you're not sure where to go, head to our sister site loveEXPLORING for travel tips and inspiration.

 Got a dream destination in mind?
 Let's make it happen.

 Please note: COVID is obviously causing issues with global travel, so make sure you check the latest Government guidelines before booking any flights or accommodation.

 Saving money on your holiday starts with booking it at the right time.

 Or why not let someone else book your holiday for you?
 BeRightBack is a subscription holiday service that offers weekend trips to Europe; read our article on it here.

 Whatever you book, make sure you book it with your credit card.
-As our article explains, this provides crucial protection against airline collapse, which could stop your holiday long before you reach the airport.
+As our article explains, this provides crucial protection should an airline collapse and could potentially help if a flight is cancelled.

 Holidays are expensive enough without something going wrong.

 Whether it's a skiing accident or lost baggage, bad luck on a trip could cost you hundreds and sometimes thousands of pounds.